prosekit/prosekit/plan_integrations_refactor.md

 ---

-## 7. Open Questions
+## 6. Open Questions

-1. **Should `createElementBinding` handle prop filtering?** Currently each framework filters out managed props from passthrough.
-We could add a `filterProps(props)` method that returns only passthrough props.
-This would remove the `_allManagedKeys` set from Vue and the destructuring from Svelte.
+1. **Should `setupElementProps` also return a `filterProps` helper?** Currently each framework filters out managed props.
+We could export a separate `filterProps(props, propNames, eventNameMap)` to unify this too.
+But it's simple enough inline.

-2. **Should React/Preact switch to `createElementBinding`?** They already work well with `createComponent`.
-Refactoring them is lower priority but would make all 4 DOM-manipulating frameworks use the same core logic.

-3. **Event handler identity in Vue**: Vue's render function runs on every reactivity change. `binding.update()` in the ref callback re-registers all event listeners each time the ref is called.
-With `AbortController`, this is cheap, but we should verify there are no timing issues (event fired between abort and re-add).
+2. **Vue render-phase re-calls**: Vue's `_ref` is called from the render function on every update.
+With `setupElementProps`, each call aborts old listeners and creates new ones.
+This is correct because the event handlers may have changed between renders (e.g., the handler closure captures new state).